lx200916/QChat_Public/README.md

+# QChat
-# QChat-An Online Chat Based On UDP&WebSockets Powered By QT
+An Online Chat Based On UDP&WebSockets Powered By QT
 ## Feature
 Basic Feature of IM